RoboPhred/cultist-autofill/readme.md

 ### Compiling

 This project uses the dotnet cli, provided by the .Net SDK.
 To compile, simply use `dotnet build` on the project's root directory.

+## Inspiration

+This mod is inspired by two [ililim mods](https://github.com/ililim/mods-cultist-simulator), specifically ShiftPopulate and Situation Automation.
+As these mods are no longer mantained, this one may yet grow to cover their feature set.